Castles of scotland

 Possibly the most famous of the curses is the "weeping stones".
 It features our 2nd Scottish seer of the blog so far, this time "Thomas the Rhymer" and he predates the musical legend "Chance the Rapper" by a good 5 centuries.
 Unlike Chance the Rapper, Thomas the Rhymer wasn't anywhere near as positive and was renowned for his gloomy predictions and ill temper, so great craic at a feast no doubt.

-Thomas wanted to see Fyvie castle.
+Thomas wanted to see Fyvie Castle.
 Great come in, we'll even open the big fancy doors so as to make it clear just how important and welcome you are.
-Problem is, Thomas took 7 years to get there.
+The problem is, Thomas took 7 years to get there.
 As if all the drafts that had been let in over the last 7 years gathered up their collective rage at the increase to winter fuel that having a big door open incurs........ a freak gust slammed the door shut in his face.

 Thomas, being the ill-tempered chap he is, doesn't wait to see if there's been any reason or malice behind this, and simply assumes the worst and launches straight into angry cursing mode.
 We all get in our feels, we all have struggle days, but it is generally best not to go around laying actual curses on folk.
 That's probably the point where you should have taken several duvet days before you got to that breaking point.
 Thomas belts out quite a poetic wee curse.